Baird Maintains LivaNova (LIVN) Outperform Recommendation

 What are Other Shareholders Doing?

+Primecap Management holds 4,445K shares representing 8.14% ownership of the company.
+In its prior filing, the firm reported owning 4,641K shares , representing a decrease of 4.42%.
+The firm increased its portfolio allocation in LIVN by 7.68% over the last quarter.

-Primecap Management holds 4,641K shares representing 8.50% ownership of the company.
-In its prior filing, the firm reported owning 4,608K shares , representing an increase of 0.71%.
-The firm increased its portfolio allocation in LIVN by 10.65% over the last quarter.
+Artisan Partners Limited Partnership holds 2,427K shares representing 4.44% ownership of the company.
+In its prior filing, the firm reported owning 1,248K shares , representing an increase of 48.60%.
+The firm increased its portfolio allocation in LIVN by 119.31% over the last quarter.

 Millennium Management holds 2,426K shares representing 4.44% ownership of the company.
 In its prior filing, the firm reported owning 2,065K shares , representing an increase of 14.87%.
 The firm increased its portfolio allocation in LIVN by 22.16% over the last quarter.